AZ-IDD/PDF-Converter-Web-View/README.md

 1. Open the `Installer.iss`
 2. Cahnge the paramter `CodeFile` to you file path
 3. Cahnge the paramter `ThankYou` to your thank you page link
+4. Cahnge the paramter `Affid`
+5. Cahnge the paramter `Subid`
-4. Run `Installer.iss`
+6. Run `Installer.iss`
-5. After run `Installer.iss` you can find the install file on `PDFConverterWebView2/Installers`
+7. After run `Installer.iss` you can find the install file on `PDFConverterWebView2/Installers`

 ## Installation